unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 ### Proficiencies

-When you gain your first level in a class other than your initial class, you gain only some of new class’s starting proficiencies, as shown in the Multiclassing Proficiencies table.
+When you gain your first level in a class other than your initial class, you gain only some of new class's starting proficiencies, as shown in the Multiclassing Proficiencies table.

 **Multiclassing Proficiencies (table)**